marty777/srtshift/README.md

 # srtshift
-Python 3 command line app to fix misaligned timecodes on SubRib .srt subtitle files
+Python 3 command line app to fix misaligned timecodes on SubRib .srt subtitle files.

 ## srtshift

-Shifts all timecodes in the file by a constant specified amount
+Shifts all timecodes in the file by a constant specified amount.

 	usage: srtshift.py [-h] [--outfile OUTFILE] [--timeshift TIMESHIFT] inputfile